-In order to measure the impact and outcome of the resources invested in our outreach activity, we have developed an overarching Outreach Evaluation Strategy which will continue to be in place for 2014-15.
+In order to measure the impact and outcome of the resources invested in our outreach activity, we have developed an overarching Outreach Evaluation Strategy which will continue to be in place for 2015-16.
 Our methods of evaluation include pre- and post-activity questionnaires, teacher evaluation through questionnaires and feedback, and developing our ability to track participants' progression to the University through data collection and permissions, working with unique pupil and learner numbers, and use of our management information systems for data collection and reporting.
-This tracking will also form part of the University STARS project.